CodingClubUC3M/codingclubuc3m.netlify.com/content/home/about.md

 In ~60 minutes, the speaker presents a topic they may think it is of interest using materials with reproducible code.
 Attendees follow the materials and may ask questions on the go.
-The presentation is informal and the speaker’s goal is to deliver the key insights behind the code, useful tricks and patches to common errors.
+The presentation is informal and the speaker’s goal is to deliver the key insights behind the code, useful tricks, and patches to common errors.

 The materials for each session are [hosted in this website as posts](/post/).